jolicode/docker-starter/README.md

 Note: `172.17.0.1` is the default IP of the `docker0` interface.
 It can be different on some installations.
 You can see this IP thanks to the following command `ip address show docker0`.
-Since `docker-compose.yml` file supports environment variables you may script this with Invoke.
+Since `docker-compose.yml` file supports environment variables you may script this with Castor.

 </details>